Residence Life has overall responsibility for the management of the university’s student residences.

 - Beginning August 1 students seeking to be released from their on-campus housing contract must petition the Contract Release Committee.
 A release may be granted only to students who can demonstrate through the written petition and supporting documentation that their situation is extraordinary and cannot be resolved in campus housing.
 Petitions are considered on a case-by-case basis and release is not guaranteed.)

-Release from Housing Contract The Housing Contract covers an entire academic year (fall 2017 and spring semesters 2018) and cannot be broken midyear.
-The Housing Contract for residents of Tribe Square covers 11½ months, consisting of summer 2017, fall 2017 and spring 2018.
+Release from Housing Contract The Housing Contract covers an entire academic year (fall and spring semesters) and cannot be broken midyear.
+The Housing Contract for residents of Tribe Square covers 11½ months, consisting of summer, fall and spring.
 If a student enrolls at the university but does not occupy the assigned room, he/she must still pay for the room for the entire academic year.
 Failure to pick up a room key(s) does not release a currently enrolled student from this contract.
-A student will only be released from his/her Housing Contract for the following reasons: If he/she: (1) gets married (a copy of the current marriage certificate is required for verification); (2) is accepted in a William & Mary approved Domestic or Study Abroad program; (3) is academically dismissed; (4) officially withdraws from the university; (5) completes and pays the cancellation fee as noted above; or (6) is released by the Contract Release Committee.
+A student will only be released from his/her Housing Contract for the following reasons: If he/she: (1) gets married (a copy of the current marriage certificate is required for verification); (2) is accepted in a William and Mary approved Domestic or Study Abroad program; (3) is academically dismissed; (4) is required to withdraw due to medical reasons; (5) transfers to another institution (copy of acceptance letter to the institution required for verification); (6) completes and pays the cancellation fee as noted above; or (7) is released by the Contract Release Committee.
 Refunds will follow the policies set forth in the Undergraduate Program Catalog and may include forfeiture of the Room Reservation Deposit.

 Temporary Housing The university reserves the right to assign incoming freshmen to temporary accommodations in the event that regular room assignments are not available.
 Freshmen assigned to temporary assignments will be required to relocate to a permanent space as rooms become available.